Stability and instability in saddle point dynamics Part II: The subgradient method: Main Results

 The theorem is stated under the assumption that $\mathbf{0}\in K$ is a $K$-restricted saddle point.
-The general case is obtained by a translation of coordinates. \begin{theorem} Let $K$ be non-empty, closed and convex in $\mathbb{R}^{n+m}$ with $\mathbf{0}\in K$.
-Let $\varphi\in C^2$ be concave-convex on $K$ and have $\mathbf{0}$ as a $K$-restricted saddle point.
-Let $F$ be the minimal face of $K$ that contains all $K$-restricted saddle points and {let $V$ be the affine span of $F$.
+The general case is obtained by a translation of coordinates. \begin{theorem} \icl{Let function $\varphi$ be $C^2$, and concave-convex on a set $K\subseteq\mathbb{R}^{n+m}$ as defined in \eqref{eq:K_phi}, and let $\mathbf{0}\in K$ be a $K$-restricted saddle point of $\varphi$.} Let $F$ be the minimal face of $K$ that contains all $K$-restricted saddle points and {let $V$ be the affine span of $F$.
 Let $\mathbf{\Pi}$ be the orthogonal projection matrix onto the orthogonal complement of $N_V$.} {Let also $\mathbf{A}(.)$ and $\mathbf{B}(.)$ be the matrices defined in \eqref{def-of-A-and-B}.}

 {Then if the subgradient method \eqref{gradmethod-convex-domain} on $K$ applied to $\varphi$ has no non-constant trajectory $\mathbf{z}(t)$ that satisfies both the following \begin{enumerate}[(i)] \item the linear ODE